Window System Integration (WSI)

 On Google Games Platform, all physical devices and queue families with the

-or VK_QUEUE_COMPUTE_BIT
+VK_QUEUE_GRAPHICS_BIT or VK_QUEUE_COMPUTE_BIT capabilities must

 be capable of presentation with any Google Games Platform stream descriptor.